signed-project/signed-frontend-react/README.md

 - getSources by a list of addresses
 - getDefaultSources

-The public API is protected by rate limiting and caching

 # Inbox API

 The Inbox API is protected by rate limiting